mono0926/LicensePlist/README.md

 #### `--html-path`

 - Default: None.
-- If this the path is specified a html acknowledgements file will be generated.
+- If this path is specified, a html acknowledgements file will be generated.
   - [Example is here](https://github.com/mono0926/LicensePlist/blob/master/Assets/acknowledgements.html)

 #### `--markdown-path`

 - Default: None.
-- If this the path is specified a markdown acknowledgements file will be generated.
+- If this path is specified, a markdown acknowledgements file will be generated.
   - [Example is here](https://github.com/mono0926/LicensePlist/blob/master/Assets/acknowledgements.md)

 #### `--force`